linz/open-data-registry-cdk/README.md

 To allow customization about which roles and accounts are allowed to assume which roles there are a number of context variables

-They are accessed by adding `--context :name=:value` for example `npx cdk deploy Datasets --context dataset-suffix=test`
+They are accessed by adding `--context :name=:value` for example `npx cdk deploy Datasets --context dataset-suffix=-test`

 Dataset management context